Las Trampas Regional Wilderness: Trails

 Bicycles are allowed on half of the trails; equestrians and hikers on all of the trails.
 Dogs are allowed.
 Cows, calves, steers and an occasional free-ranging bull can be encountered on the trails; their grazing keeps the grass short for summer fire safety.
-The cattle should not be approached as they can become defensive and dangerous.
-Deer, raccoons, rattlesnakes, and skunks can be seen, as well as hawks, vultures and an occasional eagle.
-Coyote and bobcat are common.
-The tracks of Mountain lion have been observed, while big-cat sightings are extremely rare.
-Caution should be exercised with small dogs and children, particularly after sunset with regard to wild animals.

 The most common trees are California bay laurel and coast live oak.
 Other species are buckeye, big leaf maple, canyon live oak, black oak and scrub oak.
 The latter, with its mistletoe, seems to prefer the ridgetop habitat at the end of Chamise Trail.

 On its eastern border, the park encloses the triangular property of the Eugene O'Neill National Historic Site on all three sides, with access from Las Trampas via hiking trails or from Danville by single-lane road.
 The eastern section of the park also contains several secluded waterfalls, most of which are difficult to reach.

-The western-slope portion of Las Trampas is a sensitive EBMUD (East Bay Municipal Utility District) watershed, and is closed to hiking by visitors who do not have a valid EBMUD permit.